 Here's what you should do next:

-With the right training, you could be employment-ready in less than a year and qualified to support patients in hospitals, long-term care, and clinical settings across Delaware.
+With the right training, you could be employment-ready in about a year and qualified to support patients in hospitals, long-term care, and clinical settings across Delaware.

 Notice an update we should make?